 So, using an image with a 4:5 aspect ratio in portrait orientation ensures that your image occupies most of the screen space.
 Thus, your picture gets more attention from the people.

-So, try to compose your images in Portrait orientation if you are planning to use it on Instagram.
+So, try to compose your images in Portrait orientation if you are planning to use them on Instagram.

 Lightroom Export Settings for Instagram